 Former FiddleBopper: Martin Crowder

 Martin Crowder played in the first version of FiddleBop, which disbanded in December 2017.
 Read the writeup below to learn about Martin's role in FiddleBop-that-was...

 Martin Crowder joined FiddleBop in 2011.
 And what a find!

 Martin's speciality is music from the Great American Songbook genre, but he can turn his hand to almost any style.
 He started playing guitar whilst a mere sprog (that means "youth" or "stripling", in case you didn't know) then at college in various pop/blues/jazz groups.
 He continued for many years afterwards, and played in venues throughout the UK as a duo with his wife Pat.
 A chance encounter with Dave and Jo at a local jazz jam led to Martin (after some contractual wrangling) joining FiddleBop.

-Martin plays steel-string acoustic guitar with FiddleBop, and also plays banjo and sings.
-All that musical experience shows: his style is confident and mature, but still he continues to explore new musical frontiers.
-Martin's smooth-but-fiery guitar licks, soaring over FiddleBop's smoking rhythms, are now a major part of the band's unique sound.
-Listen out for Martin and Dave alternating solos, each trying to outdo the other!
+Martin played steel-string acoustic guitar with FiddleBop.
+He also played banjo and sang.
+And all that musical experience showed: his style being confident and mature, but still exploring new musical frontiers.
+Martin's smooth-but-fiery guitar licks, soaring over FiddleBop's smoking rhythms, were a major part of the band's unique sound.
+Especially when Martin and Dave alternated solos, each trying to outdo the other!

-And while no-one in FiddleBop is po-faced and overly serious (for long, anyway), Martin is our stand-out, humour-wise.
-His store of jokes approaches the epic and legendary.
-Indeed, Martin's sense of humour is irrepressible, even in his guitar playing.
-He delights in on-the-fly and off-the-wall musical quotes.
-"Rudolph the Red-Nosed Reindeer" in "Lambeth Walk", anyone?
+And while no-one in the first version of FiddleBop was po-faced and overly serious (for long, anyway), Martin was our stand-out, humour-wise.
+His store of jokes approached the epic and legendary.
+And Martin's sense of humour was irrepressible, even in his guitar playing.
+He delighted in on-the-fly and off-the-wall musical quotes.
+"Rudolph the Red-Nosed Reindeer" in the midst of "Lambeth Walk", anyone?

-FiddleBop keeps Martin busy, but he also does solo gigs under the name of Pasadena Swing.
+FiddleBop kept Martin busy, but he also did (and still does) solo gigs under the name of Pasadena Swing.